-- At least 75% students will advance one performance level from the beginning of the year to the end of year.
+- All students will either advance one performance level from the beginning of the year to the end of year.
 Students maintaining the highest level of performance from the beginning to the end of year will count as having met this requirement. - Approximately 60% of the students will score at the "proficient" level on the majority of the rubrics' criteria across the multiple summative tasks.

-This example presents one way of establishing SLO targets.
-Setting ambitious and reasonable targets for SLOs is one of the most challenging aspects of SLO design and implementation.
-This has been the focus of several recent national meetings as states wrestle with how to approach the issue in fair and valid ways.6
+This example presents one way of establishing SGG targets.
+Setting ambitious and reasonable targets for SGGs is one of the most challenging aspects of SGG design and implementation.
+This has been the focus of several recent national meetings as states wrestle with how to approach the issue in fair and valid ways.7

 Teacher Targets.
-Teacher targets specify how the student aggregate scores (results) will be used to determine the degree to which the teacher has met the SLO targets and whether these results will be employed directly or transformed into an indicator for use in accountability determinations.
+Teacher targets specify how the student aggregate scores (results) will be used to determine the degree to which the teacher has met the SGG targets and whether these results will be employed directly or transformed into an indicator for use in accountability determinations.
 In some cases, these targets are set by the state, but more typically, they are determined by the district in conjunction with school leaders.
 Ideally, school leaders will tailor the targets in consultation with teachers to account for specific classroom contexts.
 Typically, teacher targets and the corresponding performance rating are classified into three or four levels.
-For example, a teacher may be classified as "not meeting the SLO" if less than 50% of the students reach their target, and "exceeding" if more than 85% of the students reach their target.
+For example, a teacher may be classified as "not meeting the SGG" if less than 50% of the students reach their target, "meeting" if 51-85% of the students reach their target, and "exceeding" if more than 85% of the students reach their target.
 Obviously, the appropriateness of these targets is contingent upon the learning goal, assessments, and student targets.
 It will take several years of data collection and analysis to evaluate the appropriateness of these targets.